Lin Biao: Chinese Civil War

-Second Sino–Japanese War (1937–1945)
+Chinese-Japanese War (1931–1945)

 In August 1937, Lin was named commander-in-chief of the 115th Division of the Communist 8th Route Army and ordered to aid Yan Xishan's forces in repelling the Japanese invasion of Shanxi.
 In this capacity, Lin orchestrated the ambush at Pingxingguan in September 1937, which was one of the few battlefield successes for the Chinese in the early period of the Second Sino-Japanese War (known in China as the "War of Resistance Against Japan").

 In 1938, while he was still leading Chinese forces in Shanxi, Japanese soldiers who had joined the Communists and were serving under Lin's command presented Lin with a Japanese uniform and katana, which they had captured in battle.
 Lin then put the uniform and katana on, jumped onto a horse, and rode away from the army.
 While riding, Lin was spotted alone by a sharpshooter in Yan's army.
 The soldier was surprised to see a Japanese officer riding a horse in the desolate hills alone.
 He took aim at Lin and severely injured him.
 The bullet grazed Lin's head, penetrating deep enough to leave a permanent impression on his skull.
 After being shot in the head, Lin fell from his horse and injured his back.

 Recovering from his wounds and ill with tuberculosis, Lin left for Moscow at the end of 1938, where he served as the representative of the Chinese Communist Party to the Executive Committee of the Communist International.
 He remained in Moscow until February 1942, working on Comintern affairs and writing for its publication.
 Lin was accompanied by his wife, Liu Ximin, but their relationship deteriorated in Moscow, and Lin eventually returned to Yan'an without her.

 While in Moscow, Lin became infatuated with Zhou Enlai's adopted daughter, Sun Weishi, who was studying in Moscow from 1938 to 1946.
 Before returning to China, in 1942, Lin proposed to Sun and promised to divorce his wife, from whom Lin had become estranged.
 Sun was not able to accept Lin's proposal, but promised to consider marrying Lin after completing her studies.
 Lin divorced Liu Ximin after returning to China, and married another woman, Ye Qun, in 1943.
 The relationship between Sun and Ye was notably bad.
 After returning to Yan'an, Lin was involved in troop training and indoctrination assignments.